CINCINNATI -- Joby Bowman laughed as she sat in the future home of BrewRiver Creole Kitchen in late October.

 Any anxiety Bowman is experiencing is understandable.
-Crews are hard at work remodeling the first floor of 4632 Eastern Ave., where Bowman and her business partners plan to open BrewRiver Creole Kitchen in November.
+At the time, crews were hard at work remodeling the first floor of 4632 Eastern Ave., where Bowman and her business partners will host the grand opening for BrewRiver Creole Kitchen starting at 4 p.m.
+Friday.
 The Linwood space was last occupied by Bella Luna Cafe.

 In between the gastropub's closing and Creole Kitchen's opening, BrewRiver launched a full-service kitchen inside Sonder Brewing Co. during the brewery's grand opening on Oct.
 27.

-"We initially partnered with them last spring," Bowman said of the brewery, which will be located at 8584 Duke Blvd. in Mason.
+"We initially partnered with them last spring," Bowman said of the brewery, located at 8584 Duke Blvd. in Mason.
 "We could have never predicted the timing of this.
 The restaurant business is always difficult."

 Shields has created a menu tailored for faster service and pair well with Sonder's beers.
 Some of those menu items available in Sonder's taproom should be familiar to the gastropub's customers.
 They'll recognize Shields' truffle mac n' cheese, burgers and poutine.